DFE-Digital/manage-courses-ui/Readme.md

 ## Coding

 This repo can be worked on both Visual Studio 2017 [see IIS Express (Windows-only](###iis-Express-(windows-only)) & Visual Studio Code.

-### Asset pipeline

-* See https://docs.microsoft.com/en-us/aspnet/core/client-side/using-gulp?view=aspnetcore-2.1 for how gulp is used.
-* To get visual studio to download the node dependencies open the package.json file and save it.
-Take a look at the output window (select "Bower/npm" in the output dropdown).
-* Once you've done that you can right-click gulpfile.js in solution explorer and open "Task Runner Explorer" to see that it's been understood.
-* Run a build and it should generate all the files needed under folder wwwroot.

 ### IIS Express (Windows-only)